Explore your passion for the stage and screen on our combined honours degree in Drama and Film.

 • Graduate with a host of skills valued in a range of industries, from theatre to media to education.

-Studying Drama at Bath Spa gives you the performance, critical and creative skills you need to launch yourself into a variety of exciting careers.
+Studying Drama and Film and Screen at Bath Spa gives you the performance, critical and creative skills you need to launch yourself into a variety of exciting careers.

 What you'll learn

-You’ll study plays, practitioners and genres that have been particularly influential in shaping contemporary theatre and performance.
-We give you the opportunity to explore:
+In your Drama modules, you’ll study plays, practitioners and genres that have been particularly influential in shaping contemporary theatre and performance.
+You’ll explore:

 • Theatre practitioners